-Seasonally Inundated Sub-saline Herbland Lignam Swamp is the predominant EVC within the area to the east of the existing levee, and was considered to be in poor condition, due to the low native species diversity and high weed cover.
+Lignum Swamp is the predominant EVC within the area to the east of the existing levee, and was considered to be in poor condition, due to the low native species diversity and high weed cover.
 This community is likely to spread following reduction in grazing activities.

-Lignum Swamp is dominated by Duma species associated with the wetland and offers the ideal habitat for smaller birds or as nesting resources for larger species.
+Lignum Swamp is dominated by Duma florulenta associated with the wetland and offers the ideal habitat for smaller birds or as nesting resources for larger species.

-Figure 7: Biodiversity Values.
+Figure 8: Biodiversity Values.